 Find someone whose strengths are in the area you wish to improve and ask if he or she will assist you.
 If your employer doesn't have an in-house mentoring program, look for individuals inside or outside the organization whose administrative skills you admire.

 If you feel stagnant in your present role, ask your manager about ways you can assume more challenging assignments.
 Most supervisors will welcome initiative from staff; clearly, it will add value to the team.
 Showing motivation and ambition also may help you stand out as a candidate for promotion.

 4. Help a nonprofit

 If you can't do more at your employer, consider possibilities outside the office, such as through charitable organizations.
 These groups may be receptive to your interest in supporting them, and you might find mentors who can help you expand your abilities and knowledge.
 By volunteering on committees or for leadership roles, you can develop administrative skills that not only benefit the organization but also are applicable to your paid job.

 5. Join industry associations

 Become active in organizations like the International Association of Administrative Professionals.
 Participate in committees, attend seminars and other educational events, and talk with your fellow administrative professionals at meetings.

-Pay attention when you're in meetings and people seek assistance with an initiative.
+Listen up during meetings for colleagues requesting assistance with special initiatives.
 This may be your opportunity to expand your skill set by getting involved in other areas of the department or company.
-Also take note if your boss or colleagues seem overloaded with projects and you can help.
+Also offer to help if your boss or colleagues seem overloaded with projects.

-It is up to you to maintain your marketability.
-Carefully evaluate any weaknesses in your set of administrative skills and commit to making improvements.
+It is up to you to cultivate your marketability.
+Thoughtfully evaluate any weaknesses in your set of administrative skills and commit to making improvements.
 Also stay on top of trends by reading industry research such as the OfficeTeam Salary Guide that discuss developments in the administrative field.
 You'll help ensure you're staying ahead of the curve rather than scrambling to keep up.